 This workshop focuses on microbial produce safety systems from preharvest to postharvest and is designed for produce safety professionals across the supply-chain and affiliated industries.

 Produce Professional Certificate

 Year-round Online and In-person Certificate Series

-This combination of online and in-person curriculum equips individuals with a set of tools that represent all aspects of postharvest handling (i.e. produce safety, harvesting systems, cooling, packaging, transportation, quality, modified atmospheres, marketing fresh produce, etc).
+This combination of online and in-person curriculum covers produce safety, harvesting systems, cooling, packaging, transportation, quality, modified atmospheres, and marketing of fresh produce.